rcls/gpsfreak/README.md

 Firmware updates are done via USB DFU.
 There is also a Skedd connector breaking out SWD with a standard six pin connection.

+The python scripts should work with python 3.10 or later.

 Control Lines
 =============